 The first option is a group health insurance policy purchased through a federal or state marketplace or a broker.
 This is the traditional route for finding health insurance, but it doesn’t come without complications.

-Given the rising cost of health insurance, a group plan isn’t always an option for churches.
+Due to rising health insurance costs, a group plan isn't always an option for churches.
 Many small churches have a small budget to match, so a group health insurance plan may not be feasible.

 Additionally, you may have to meet a set participation rate, meaning that if you don’t have enough employees who enroll in the plan, you won’t be able to offer it all.
 This is especially difficult if the available plans aren’t suitable for meeting all your employees’ needs.